 - Any new, relevant information is considered.

 A delegated officer will then decide if the recommendation is correct.
 If you believe that the decision made after the review is still incorrect, you can ask for a second tier appeal which is conducted by an independent body, the Housing Appeals Committee.

 Housing Appeals Committee

-The Housing Appeals Committee is an independent body that deals with appeals about FACS and community housing provider decisions in NSW.
-The Housing Appeals Committee will review applications and provide a recommendation to the original decision maker, except for appeals to issue a first or second strike notice for antisocial behaviour, where the Housing Appeals Committee decision is binding on FACS.
+The Housing Appeals Committee is an independent body that deals with appeals related to decisions made by social housing providers in NSW.
+The Housing Appeals Committee will review decisions and provide a recommendation to the original decision maker, except for appeals to issue a first or second strike notice for antisocial behaviour, where the decision of Housing Appeals Committee is binding.

 How long will the review take?

-The review undertaken by FACS will generally be completed within 20 working days from your request for review.
+The first tier review undertaken, will generally be completed within 20 working days from your application.
 It may sometimes take longer than this if we are waiting for further or new information from you or another relevant party.